tomaka/rouille/README.md

 Concepts closely related to websites (like cookies, CGI, form input, etc.) are directly supported by rouille.
-More general concepts (like database handling or templating) are not directly handled, as they as considered orthogonal to the micro web framework.
+More general concepts (like database handling or templating) are not directly handled, as they are considered orthogonal to the micro web framework.
 However rouille's design makes it easy to use in conjunction with any third-party library without the need for any glue code.

 ## [Documentation](https://docs.rs/rouille)